lsst/verify/doc/blob-dev.rst

 - Any pre-reduction of a raw dataset can be done in the blob object, keeping a codebase organized.
 - Blobs can be passed to measurement objects, which simplifies the construction of measurements.
 - Blobs are automatically serialized alongside measurements and are available to the SQUASH dashboard.
-Blobs can be shared among several measurements, with the blob data only be stored once.
+  Blobs can be shared among several measurements, with the blob data only being stored once.

-Template for a Blob Class
+Template for a blob class
 =========================

 Blobs are subclasses of `BlobBase` that register one or more `Datum` objects.